Below is a quick reference list of the types of herbs available and some information about their growing requirements.

 Dill.
 Appreciates full sun and rich, well-drained soil.
 Seed in spring.
 It is best known for its use in pickling.
 Annual.

 Fennel.
 Plant in sunny locations with well-drained soil.
 Seed in the spring or use divisions to propagate.
-A hardy herb, it has a faint anise fragrance.
+A hardy herb with a faint anise fragrance.
 Perennial.

 Hyssop.
 Thrives in bright light and dry soil.
 Seed in the spring or use divisions or cuttings to propagate.
 A hardy plant, hyssop has a flavor that is slightly bitter and minty.
 Used to flavor liqueurs or its young leaves can be added to salad.
 Perennial.